Friday, 22 May 2026

 8. The Floor Is Lava: Problem-Solving Without a Map

-8. The Floor Is Lava: Problem-Solving Without a Map (Image Credits: Unsplash)
+8. The Floor Is Lava: Problem-Solving Without a Map (Image Credits: Pexels)

-8. The Floor Is Lava: Problem-Solving Without a Map (Image Credits: Unsplash)
+8. The Floor Is Lava: Problem-Solving Without a Map (Image Credits: Pexels)

 The Floor Is Lava transforms any living room into an imaginative obstacle course, pushing kids to think creatively and stay aware of their surroundings.
 With danger lurking below, players must find safe zones and plot paths, requiring quick problem-solving and adaptability.
 There are no predefined routes, no correct answers.
 Every child has to construct their own solution in real time with whatever happens to be within reach.